Olney1/ChatGPT-OpenAI-Smart-Speaker/README.md

 2. Run the script using `python chat.py`.
 3. The script will prompt you to say something.
 Speak a sentence into your microphone.
 You may need to allow the program permission to access your microphone on a Mac, a prompt should appear when running the program.
 4. The script will send the spoken sentence to OpenAI, generate a response using the text-to-speech model, and play the response as an audio file.

+## Usage - applies to smart_speaker.py:
+1. Ensure that you have the `smart_speaker.py` script along with `apa102.py` and `alexa_led_pattern.py` scripts in the same folder saved on your Pi.
+2. Run the script using `python smart_speaker.py`.
+3. The script will prompt you to say the wake word which is programmed into the file `smart_speaker.py` as 'Lily'.
+You can change this to any name you want but always include an upper and lower case version of the name for better detection.
+Once the wake word has been detected the lights will light up blue.
+It will now be ready for you to ask your question.
+When you have asked your question, or when the microphone picks up and processes noise, the lights will rotate a blue colour meaning that your recording sample is being sent to OpenAI.
+4. The script will then generate a response using the text-to-speech model, and play the response as an audio file.

 ## Customisation